github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-go.rst

          - ["database/sql", "DB", False, "Prepare", "", "", "Argument[0]", "sql-injection", "manual"]

 Since we want to add a new sink, we need to add a tuple to the ``sinkModel`` extensible predicate.
-The first five values identify the callable (in this case a method) to be modeled as a sink.
+The first five values identify the function (in this case a method) to be modeled as a sink.

 - The first value ``database/sql`` is the package name.
 - The second value ``DB`` is the name of the type that the method is associated with.